MrFarland/Encyclopedia-Exandria/module/50-taldorei.md

 ##### Settlements
-The major, permanent settlements in the region are:
+The major settlements in the region are:
 - [Whitestone](whitestone) (4,230)
 {.gray}